 They’re all from BHG at Walmart from right to left is the wire basket, hyacinth media basket, and galvanized bin, each $7-$8.
 They have a ton of other options too, most of them have the rustic/industrial/farmhouse thing going on.

 Ahh, isn’t that nice?
 Although I think I’m going to switch out those small hyacinth baskets out for bigger ones, these are so small that they look kinda ridiculous.

 (If you’re wondering why I have so many paper products, it’s because I coupon and buy a lot of something when it’s a great deal.
 When there’s a sale and a coupon, I pounce.
-When there’s a sale, and a coupon, and a rebate I stock the heck up.
+When there’s a sale and a coupon, and a rebate I stock the heck up.
 I have so much dental floss, lotion, and eyeshadow right now that I may never have to purchase those things ever again.)

 So anyway, on the very bottom I have extra toilet paper and paper towels, and on the shelf above that is extra bath towels.
-I’ve never rolled towels before but figured I might try storing them like this for a while and see if it keeps then in place and not constantly sliding off the shelves.
+I’ve never rolled towels before but figured I might try storing them like this for a while and see if it keeps them in place and not constantly sliding off the shelves.

 On the shelves above that is bins full of all the extra bathroom supplies.
 I love baskets and bins because you can basically still be your slob of a self, but instead of hurling stuff randomly onto an already crowded shelf, you hurl it into the labeled basket.
-It’s the same amount of effort, except one makes you feel like a dirty hoader and the other makes you feel like you deserve a pat on the back from Martha Stewart herself
+It’s the same amount of effort, except one makes you feel like a dirty hoarder and the other makes you feel like you deserve a pat on the back from Martha Stewart herself.